 A “region” is an area of the world covered by a particular Cloud infrastructure supplier.
 For example, Europe is one region, North America is another.
 Regions do not concern us too much, except to note that the provider of the Cloud infrastructure can be different in each region.
 For example, Amazon might provide the infrastructure in the US, and Huawei in China.
 There can clearly be differences in the different providers!
 The aim is to have a single service that is the same across regions.

 A “tenant” is basically a customer.
-Each customer gets access to the services that they have bought licenses for.
-But the actual services are not replicated for every tenant.
+Each customer gets access to the products that they have bought licenses for.
+But the actual services providing those products are not replicated for every tenant.
 For example, there is only one 3DPassport service that provides authentication for all users across all customers (tenants.)
-Similarly, one 3DSpace service might be used by multiple tenants.
+Similarly, one 3DSpace service (providing a whole series of products) might be used by multiple tenants.
 The 3DSCM service is similarly “multi-tenant”, meaning that one instance of the service is used by multiple customers accessing the 3DS cloud deployment in a region.

 The important thing with multi-tenant services is that they MUST separate their data in such a way that it is never going to be possible for one customer to see the data belonging to another.
 For 3DSpace, this is achieved by storing the data in “vaults” in the database that are per-tenant.